xWink/Easy-TypeRacer/README.md

 * Chromedriver downloaded
   1. Check your Chrome version: https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have
-  2. Download for your version: https://chromedriver.chromium.org/downloads
+  2. Download driver for your version: https://chromedriver.chromium.org/downloads
   3. Unzip the downloaded package and keep track of the location of chromedriver.exe

 ### Setup